 German spruce sold to the lutherie world is often spruce sold by German dealers, and whatever species of spruce it actually is tends to come from a variety of sources, including a certain amount historically imported from the US and Canada.
 Engelmann spruce, for example, is very popular among luthiers and for decades has been exported to Europe where it has been sold back to Americans (among others) as, you guessed it, German spruce.
 And because of the lutherie trade, spruce from anywhere in Europe is pretty much identified now as German spruce.

 yourself or can be absolutely certain where

 that tree was harvested, it is probably safest to

-If you're certain it grew and was harvested in Europe, there's no point
+If you're certain it grew and was harvested in

 in getting your turban in a twist over common names.
-If someone says

-German spruce, just think, "OK, Picea abies, orEuropean
+German spruce, just think, "OK, Picea abies,

 I think to discern any differences between, say, Italian and Swedish and French spruce, you need only look to some analogs in the local (North American) spruces, because so many examples lie before us, a record huge and fresh.
 Just consider the staggering output of the big guitarmaking concerns like Martin, Gibson, and Taylor, not to mention folks like SCGC, Bourgeois, Collings and so on.
 What a consistent and generous resource for the rest of us, just to examine and evaluate their results.
 For starters, many thousands of guitars by these major makers are made from Sitka that grew in British Columbia, or Oregon, or other places.
 Can anyone tell them apart?
 By the same token, is Engelmann from New Mexico reliably discernible from Engelmann from Canada?
 Can anyone tell them apart after they've been made into guitars?

 Still in guitar-brain, here’s another angle.
 Since the enormous output centers largely on a few basic models (dreadnought, OM, etc.), we can safely consider and compare a very large number of guitars made of different species of spruce.
 Is any one of them distinct tonally?
 No, of course not.
 We all know that some guitars made from [ x ] species are terrific, some are blah, regardless of age or species.
 Can anyone tell them apart visually?
-Of course not.
+Of course not, it's simply not possible.
 Any spruce is capable of looking exactly like any other, because spruce is not a homogeneous substance at all.
 Picea abies from Jugoslavia is usually identical in appearance to Picea rubens from the Adirondacks and Picea engelmannii from northern Idaho.
 Even Sitka, which some folks fervently believe is very distinguishable, can mimic other species and conversely the dark lines that supposed to be so telltale in Sitka show up in lots of Alpine spruce too.
 The only way to be certain of a spruce species is

 1) key the living tree and harvest it yourself;

 scientist with a high powered microscope, a

 of appropriate reference samples and a lot of skill

 it a serious lab analysis.
-And realize that there's even some question
+And realize that there's

-about the absolute reliability of this method--the best there
+about the absolute reliability of this method—the

-is--because the reference sample libraries are not
+is—because the reference sample libraries are not

 Other than that you are operating on pure faith in the seller, or on pure imagination, because things are quite often not what they seem.